pebble-tech/cursor-my-hackathon/docs/v1-doc.md

 You can also access everything anytime at:
 [Platform URL]

 Need help?
-Visit the help desk at Level 2.
+Visit the help desk at Auditorium 1, Building 9.

 Happy hacking! 🚀
 The Hackathon Team